acoustic-content-samples/wch-site-application/README.md

 ## Deployment to Watson Content Hub

 Run `npm run deploy` to deploy the built code to Watson Content Hub.
 There is also a shortcut for building and deploying in one step via `npm run build-deploy`.
+Note that publishing can take up to 20 minutes for all updates to be available.

 ## Running unit tests and end-to-end tests